Technical Specification v1.0

 • describe returns the manifest and a formatted English description.

-• ask accepts a natural-language question and returns an LLM-powered answer using the manifest and source as context.
+• ask accepts a natural-language question and returns an LLM-powered answer using the object's self-knowledge as context.

 These methods are not opt-in.
 Every object in the system has them.
 This means any object can query any other object about its behavior, without prior arrangement.